Potting Soil 101: The Essentials for Healthy Plant Growth

 DIY Potting Mixes

 Creating your own indoor potting mixes can be a really fun way to make sure your plants get exactly what they need.
-Sol Soils has a bunch of different amendments, like pumice, chunky perlite and LECA balls that you can mix and match.
-This lets you create custom blends that are perfect for succulents, orchids, bonsai trees, houseplants – you name it!
-It's all about experimenting to find the right balance for drainage, aeration and nutrients.
+Sol Soils has a number of different amendments, like pumice, super chunky (large) perlite, and LECA balls that you can mix and match.
+This lets you create custom blends that are perfect for aroids, succulents, orchids, cacti, bonsai trees – you name it!
+It's all about experimenting to find the right balance for drainage, aeration, and nutrients.
 Here are some ideas to help you get started with your own unique potting mixes using soil amendments..

 - Pumice